Sunday, October 12, 2014

 Alien mask balaclava costume prop

-I made this super fun Alien Mask pattern by Cirsium Crochet for my grandniece Jill, because she loves aliens.
+I started to crochet this Alien Mask (free pattern by Cirsium Crochet) for my grandniece Jill, a tween who loves aliens. 👽

 1-2-3 Flip-brim Beanie free pattern